What's a Good Click-Through Rate For ...

 The above figures are for the search network.
 Keep in mind that PPC ads on the content network will generally have a lower CTR (as well as a lower conversion rate).

-Click-through rates on Facebook ads will be much lower than those on AdWords—advertisers have found that CTRs are higher on AdWords because people often go to Google specifically looking to buy something.
+Click-through rates on Facebook ads will be much lower than those on Google Ads—advertisers have found that CTRs are higher on Google Ads because people often go to Google specifically looking to buy something.
 However, people generally go to Facebook to socialize, so they're not in a commercial frame of mind.

 On Facebook, anything above 0.05% to 0.1% is considered good.
 Facebook employees have stated that a click-through rate below 0.02% is considered poor-performing.